Skip to main content

 Bringing Your Own macOS bootable file

 If you want to bring your own bootable file, whether you already have a file or you have a custom version, drag it into the OneClick-macOS-Simple-KVM folder.
-Then, Check if it is named BaseSystem if it's not rename it to BaseSystem.
+If it is a dmg file, use this command to convert it into an img file, replacing FILENAME with your file's name.

 Step 2